weweco123/iOSOTARTK/README.md

 # iOSOTARTK
-A Swift framework for OTA files.
+A framework for OTA files.
 Simple and quick to use.

 pod   'iOSOTARTK'